frequently asked questions

 Can I pay COCD in installments?

 Yes.
 Fees are payable in installments by cash, check or credit card.
 For the Comprehensive Separation or Divorce Support package, the $6,500 fee can be broken up into four (4) monthly payments.
-The first installment of $1,500 is due prior to starting services, followed by three (3) additional monthly payments of $1,000 each.
-For the Planning for Transition package, the fee of $1,500 can be divided into two (2) payments of $750.
-The first is due prior to starting services, and the second payment is due the following month.
+The first installment of $2,000 is due prior to starting services, followed by three (3) additional monthly payments of $1,500 each.
+For the Allocation of Parental Responsibility package, the $4500 fee can be broken up into four (4) monthly payments.
+The first installment of $1500 is due prior to starting services, followed by three (3) monthly payments of $1000 each.

 Will COCD refund any portion of the package cost if we decide to stop working with the Center?